-- Recognizing that the true cost of any benefit enhancement is dependent on the actual experience in future years while the cost shown in the fiscal impact statement is dependent on the assumptions used in the calculation, it is prudent to consider the potential cost of any benefit enhancement if less favorable experience occurs than assumed.
+Recognizing that the true cost of any benefit enhancement is dependent on the actual experience in future years while the cost shown in the fiscal impact statement is dependent on the assumptions used in the calculation, it is prudent to consider the potential cost of any benefit enhancement if less favorable experience occurs than assumed.
 The assumption with the greatest impact on the cost is generally the assumed rate of return.
-In order to quantify the downside risk related to the proposed benefit change, the fiscal impact statement shall include the cost using an assumed rate of return 1.5% less than the investment return assumption used in the valuation.
-For example, if the valuation assumption is 8.5% the cost of the benefit change shall also be shown assuming a long term rate of return of 7.0% (liabilities shall be determined before and after the change using a 7.0% discount rate). - D. The statement of fiscal impact must contain a statement signed by the Actuary for the Commission certifying that, to the best of the Actuary's knowledge and belief, the statement was completed in accordance with the requirements of Minnesota Statutes, Section 356.215, and the requirements of these Standards.
+In order to quantify the downside risk related to the proposed benefit change, the Commission may request that the fiscal impact statement for any legislative proposal submitted for introduction as a bill shall include the cost using an assumed rate of return 1.5% less than the investment return assumption used in the valuation.
+For example, if the valuation assumption